A Wild and Crazy Guy

-A Wild and Crazy Guy is an album by American comedian Steve Martin released in 1978.
+A Wild and Crazy Guy is an album by American comedian Steve Martin released in October 1978.
 It reached number two on Billboard's Pop Albums Chart.
 The album was eventually certified double platinum.

 It contains the hit novelty single "King Tut", backed up by the Nitty Gritty Dirt Band performing under the name, the Toot Uncommons.
 Martin also performed "King Tut" on Saturday Night Live.
 It also has Martin revealing his 'real' name, which he admits is the sound of him flipping his lips.